GrooveHQ/docs/README.md

 This will write a file under the app dir.

+2. Change dir into this repo.

+    cd ../docs

-2. Copy the Voyager HTML file into this repo
+3. Copy the Voyager HTML file into this repo

-    cd ../app; mv doc/APIv2/voyager.html ../docs/graphql-api/voyager/voyager.html; cd ../docs;
+    cp ../app/tmp/voyager-static.html ./graphql-api/voyager/voyager.html

-3. Commit the new voyager file to this repo
+4. Commit the new voyager file to this repo

     git add graphql-api/voyager/voyager.html;
     git commit;

-4. Profit
+5. Profit

 ## Deployment